mavacpjm/OPENAISTREAMUI/README.md

 This is a work in progress - check back regularly for updates

+** First run Ollama locally with your LLM - mistral, codellama, etc ollama run (llm)

+** Then run the python main script:
 RUN main8v2.py to run

 Requirements are as follows: